aricaldeira/pyspread/.gitlab/issue_templates/deployment_tests.md

 Select recent file test.pysu from menubar
 Select File -> Save as from menubar
 Enter file test_empty.pysu and press OK
-Result: File is created
+Expected result: File is created
-Rating: [ ]
+- [ ] Test conducted and ok

 Delete content and remove merges
 Select File -> Save as from menubar
 Enter file test_empty.pysu and press OK
-Result: File overwriting is protected by dialog
+Expected result: File overwriting is protected by dialog
-Rating: [ ]
+- [ ] Test conducted and ok

 Select recent file test.pysu from menubar
 Select File -> Save as from menubar
-Enter file test_empty.pysu in folder '/' without write permissions and press OK
-Result: Crash with PermissionError
+Enter file test_empty.pysu in folder '/' without write permissions and press OK Expected result: Crash with PermissionError
-Rating: [ ]
+- [ ] Test conducted and ok

 6. File -> Approve